iTwin/reality-capture/typescript/examples/README.md

   git clone https://github.com/iTwin/reality-capture
   ```

-- Since this repo has a (temporary) local dependency on typescript/sdk, this project has to be build.
-See [sdk](./../sdk/README.md).
+- Since this repo has a (temporary) local dependency on typescript/sdk and typescript/sdk-node,
+  this project has to be build.
+See [sdk](./../sdk/README.md) and [sdk-node](./../sdk-node/README.md) for more information.

 - Install dependencies